 A bewitching village on the Pacific promises fairy-tale cottages and a sea of trees.

-Carmel-by-the-Sea, Calif., is best surveyed on foot, especially in late fall and early winter.
+Looking for things to do in Carmel, California?
+Carmel-by-the-Sea is best surveyed on foot, especially in late fall and early winter.
 When the days are short and crisp and nights heavy with the scent of piney woods and the sound of crashing waves and crackling hearths, it pays to forget scenic drives—17 mile or otherwise.
 Instead, curb your car for the weekend to explore the meandering trails and streets of this misty village just south of Monterey.

 It’s a time to walk through back-alley curio shops and courtyards and to ramble along rocky bluffs above the Pacific Ocean.
 Or to walk in Mission Trail Nature Preserve, the same woods where Father Junípero Serra, the 18th-century Spanish priest and founder of California’s missions, strolled to reach Mission San Carlos Borroméo del Río Carmelo.

 Stop at the Cheese Shop for over 300 cheeses and 850 wines.
 (800) 828-9463, www.cheeseshopcarmel.com.

 A docent-led tour can help you get your bearings.
 The Carmel Heritage Society offers 90-minute walking tours on some Saturdays.
 You’ll learn, among other things, about George Sterling, the San Francisco poet who drew literary pals Robinson Jeffers, Jack London, and Sinclair Lewis to Carmel in the early 1900s.
 They came at first for beach feasts of abalone and gin and later took up residence after San Francisco’s 1906 quake and fire.